Your earliest childhood memories are extremely important.

 Does that feeling have any effect on the person you are today?

 You must identify the clearest part of a memory and how you remember feeling what it happened.
+That alone gives you the insight to make some needed changes.

-You might ask if there is a recurring location where the memories take place -- school, the home,
+You might ask if there is a recurring location where the memories take place -- school, the home, or maybe a special hiding place may say something about your interest or personality.

 It also helps to ask if the memories are full of people or things.
+Recurring people are quite common.

 It might also help to note if the memories reveal the client as an observer or a participator.
+Observers look in from the outside while participators are in the middle of the action.

-Another revealing question is whether or not you see yourself as the one in control of the situation
+Another revealing question is whether or not you see yourself as the one in control of the situation or as the one who's being controlled by others.

 Other questions you might ask about a memory are: "Did you feel secure or fearful?"